Executive Order 9835: Background and Truman's motivations

 As U.S. relations with the Soviet Union rapidly deteriorated following World War II, there were accompanying concerns about government infiltration by communists.
-As the U.S. fell from being wartime allies to staunch adversaries with the USSR, American obsession with perceived dangers associated with the Soviet Union, and communists in general, began to grow.
+As the U.S. and USSR shifted from being wartime allies to staunch adversaries, American obsession with perceived dangers associated with the Soviet Union, and communists in general, began to grow.
 Much of this obsession was fueled by reports, in and out of the government, of Soviet spying in the United States.
 Economic tension helped foster a general state of anger and anxiety in the U.S. and its government.
 As congressional elections approached in late 1946, many American conservative groups attempted to ignite a new Red Scare.
 The Republican Party, assisted by a coalition that included the Catholic Church, the FBI and private entrepreneurs, worked to inflame public fear and suspicion.
 As fear of Communist infiltration in the government grew, it became a central campaign issue in the 1946 elections.

-Fresh investigations by the House Un-American Activities Committee (HUAC) ensured that the issue would stay on the minds of constituents, and Republicans found a niche they could use for an election advantage.
-HUAC, amid the anxieties of the elections and international tensions, had investigated several alleged Communist "front" organizations.
+Fresh investigations by the House Un-American Activities Committee (HUAC) ensured that the issue would stay on the minds of constituents, and Republicans found a niche they could use for an electoral advantage.
+HUAC, amid the anxieties of the elections and international tensions, had investigated several alleged communist front organizations.
 These investigations led to fresh questions about employee loyalty from the House committee.
 Republicans, looking for sizable Congressional gains, took full advantage of this atmosphere and made the issue a central theme of the 1946 campaign.
 Communist infiltration, along with attacks on the Truman administration's economic policies, were manifested in campaign slogans such as "Had Enough?" and "Communism vs. Republicanism."
-Meanwhile, under the leadership of Republican National Chairman Carroll Reece, the Republican Party made repeated anti-Communist attacks on Truman and Congressional Democrats.
+Meanwhile, under the leadership of Republican National Chairman Carroll Reece, the Republican Party made repeated anti-communist attacks on Truman and Congressional Democrats.
 Reece often referred to the "pink puppets in control of the federal bureaucracy."
-House Republican leader Joe Martin pledged to clean out Communists from high positions in the U.S. government.
+House Republican leader Joe Martin pledged to clean out communists from high positions in the U.S. government.
 The election of 1946 produced a huge Republican victory in which they gained control of both houses of Congress for the first time since 1932.